ilyassmoummad/ProtoCLR/README.md

 ## Checkpoints

-The pre-trained ProtoCLR model checkpoint is now available on Hugging Face and can be directly accessed and downloaded for use in your bioacoustic projects.
+The pre-trained ProtoCLR model checkpoint is now available on Hugging Face and can be directly accessed for use in your bioacoustic projects with few lines of code.

 - [ProtoCLR CvT-13 300 epochs model checkpoint](https://huggingface.co/ilyassmoummad/ProtoCLR)